Exploring the boundaries of theatrical storytelling

 Why Nightswimming is Unique

-We have worked with established artists such as playwrights Judith Thompson and Colleen Wagner and choreographer Julia Sasso; award-winning novelists like Jane Urquhart, Anosh Irani and Michael Redhill; and newer writers like Martin Julien and Anita Majumdar, star of Bombay Black and the talented writer/performer of Fish Eyes.
+We have worked with established artists such as playwrights Carmen Aguirre, Judith Thompson and Colleen Wagner and choreographer Julia Sasso; award-winning novelists like Anosh Irani, Jane Urquhart and Michael Redhill; and committed to artists such as Anita Majumdar, Andy Massingham, Jordi Mand and Jordan Tannahhill at key moments in their careers. .

 Nightswimming offers these talented artists the rare opportunity to create a new piece through a substantial commission.
 We surround them with the best collaborators in the fields of theatre, dance, design and music and the means to create their dream project.